Continy/FlowFormer/README.md

 ## Quick Test

-See [Original Project Page](https://drinkingcoder.github.io/publication/flowformer/) if you need further evaluation and training.
+See [Original Project](https://drinkingcoder.github.io/publication/flowformer/) if you need further evaluation and training.

 `test.py` provides a quick way to test by simply providing a trained model and a set of images to obtain the optical flow.